FreeLeh/PyFreeDB/README.md

 ### Get Value

-If the key is not found, `pyfreedb.kv.base.KeyNotFoundError` will be returned.
+If the key is not found, `pyfreedb.kv.KeyNotFoundError` will be returned.

 ```go
 store.get("k1")